Contraction centers in families of hyperkahler manifolds: Applications of Thom-Mather-Verdier theory to the families of MBM loci

 We shall now prove a weaker form of \ref{_main_homeo_Theorem_} for e.g. the family of Barlet spaces.
 In our previous paper \cite{AV:loci} which the current one supersedes, this method has been applied to the initial family of MBM loci $Z_I\subset M_I$ for which a stronger result has just been obtained using Bakker-Lehn's theorem.
-Our old method is based on two observations which apply in a great generality, thus permitting to obtain a weaker result for essentially any family related to the geometry of rational curves on an IHSM.
+Our old method is based on two ingredients which apply in a great generality, thus permitting to obtain a weaker result for essentially any family related to the geometry of rational curves on an IHSM.

+One ingredient is the work by Verdier on the Whitney stratification and Thom-Mather theory in the complex analytic context \cite{Ver}.
+It implies that the members of any proper complex analytic family (i.e. the fibers $X_y$ of a proper morphism of countable at infinity complex analytic spaces $f:X\rightarrow Y$) are homeomorphic and stratified diffeomorphic (with respect to a strong Witney stratification, \cite{Ver}, 2.1) over a complement to a union of closed analytic subvarieties.

-One observation is that a family can be Whitney stratified.
-It follows that the members are homeomorphic and stratified diffeomorphic except possibly along some proper complex analytic subvarieties.
-The other observation is the description of the orbits of the monodromy action on $\Teich_z^{\min}$, or more generally $\Teich_F$, which is the same as on the period space but the proofs are somewhat more technical.
-This description allows to send, by an element of the mapping class group, a point on such a subvariety (along which a degeneration is supposed to happen) into a small neighbourhood of a general point.
+The other ingredient is the description of the orbits of the monodromy action on $\Teich_z^{\min}$, or more generally $\Teich_F$, which is the same as the one for the period space but the proofs are somewhat more technical (\ref{orbits-teichz}).
+This description allows to send, by an element of the mapping class group, a point on such a subvariety (along which a topological/stratified differentiable degeneration in a family over $\Teich_z^{\min}$ or $\Teich_F$ is supposed to happen) into a small neighbourhood of a general point.
 As the mapping class group acts by diffeomorphisms, this proves that the degeneration actually does not happen, unless the Picard number at that point is maximal (in this case the mapping class group orbit is closed so the argument does not work).

-We now make both observations more precise, restricting for simplicity of notation to the families over $\Teich_z^{\min}$ (but the argument is the same over $\Teich_F$ which is the intersection of several $\Teich_z^{\min}$).
+We now give the details of the argument sketched above, restricting for simplicity of notation to the families over $\Teich_z^{\min}$ (but the argument is the same over $\Teich_F$ which is the intersection of several $\Teich_z^{\min}$).